-China's Water Pollution Laws: Success Or Failure?
+China's Water Pollution Laws: Effective Implementation Or Empty Promises?

 how effective have the water pollution laws been in china